COBRA continuation coverage

 - Claims Administrator Via Benefits

-- Phone (Inside U.S.) 1-844-266-1392
+- Phone 1-844-266-1392

-- Website https://my.viabenefits.com/chevron
+- Website my.viabenefits.com/chevron

-- Email https://my.viabenefits.com/help/ask
+- Email my.viabenefits.com/help/ask

-- Claim Form https://my.viabenefits.com/chevron
+- Claim Form my.viabenefits.com/chevron

-This web page provides only certain highlights about changes of benefit provisions.
+This communication provides only certain highlights about benefit provisions.
 It is not intended to be a complete explanation.
 If there are any discrepancies between this communication and the legal plan documents, the legal plan documents will prevail to the extent permitted by law.
-There are no vested rights with respect to Chevron health care plans or any company contributions towards the cost of such health care plans.
-Rather, Chevron Corporation reserves all rights, for any reason and at any time, to amend, change or terminate these plans or to change or eliminate the company contribution toward the cost of such plans.
+Oral statements about plan benefits are not binding on Chevron or the applicable plan.
+Chevron Corporation reserves all rights, for any reason and at any time, to amend, change or terminate these plans or to change or eliminate the company contribution toward the cost of such plans.
 Such amendments, changes, terminations or eliminations may be applicable without regard to whether someone previously terminated employment with Chevron or previously was subject to a grandfathering provision.
+Unless required by applicable law, there are no vested rights with respect to any Chevron health and welfare plan benefit or to any company contributions towards the cost of such health and welfare plan benefits.
 Some benefit plans and policies described in this document may be subject to collective bargaining and, therefore, may not apply to union-represented employees.